 The Maryland Department of Planning (MDP) data were used to estimate land use conditions such as impervious area.
 The MDP approach is to assign a percentage of impervious area to various land use categories.
 For example, Institutional Lands are assigned an impervious area of 50 percent but there is considerable variation in impervious area for this land use category.
-Impervious area as estimated from the MDP data was statistically significant in estimating flood discharges for urban watersheds in the Western Coastal Plains and the Piedmont-Blue Ridge Regions but this variable did not explain as much variability as anticipated.
+Impervious area as estimated from the MDP data was statistically significant in estimating flood discharges for urban watersheds in the Western Coastal Plains and the Piedmont-Blue Ridge Regions, but this variable did not explain as much variability as anticipated.
+The impervious area near the midpoint of the gaging station record was used to estimate impervious area for developing the regression equations.
+For some gaging stations, a more homogeneous period of record was used when the impervious area was not changing so dramatically and there was not a significant upward trend in annual peak flows.
+A time varying mean approach in the frequency analysis was used for selected gaging stations to account for changing land use conditions (Kilgore and others, 2016; Kilgore and others, 2019).
 For future analyses, a more detailed approach should be developed for determining a homogeneous period for frequency analysis or for adjusting the annual peak data to existing conditions.
 Improved measures of urbanization would likely provide more accurate regression equations in the future.

-Many of the gaging stations on small watersheds (less than about 10 square miles) were discontinued in the late 1970s resulting in generally short periods of record for the small watersheds in Maryland.
-As described earlier, Carpenter (1980) and Dillow (1996) utilized estimates of flood discharges from a calibrated rainfall-runoff model for eight gaging stations in Maryland.
-Carpenter (1980) also adjusted flood discharges at 17 other small watersheds in the Appalachian Plateau and Piedmont Regions based on comparisons to nearby long-term gaging station data.
-Thomas and Moglen (2015) utilized graphical frequency analyses and graphical record extension techniques at selected sites in developing the Fixed Region regression equations in Appendix 3 of this report.
+Many of the gaging stations on small rural watersheds (less than 10 square miles) were discontinued in the late 1970s resulting in short periods of record with large floods for the small watersheds in Maryland.
+For the 2020 revisions to the Piedmont-Blue Ridge Region equations, flood frequency estimates were adjusted for 13 small rural gaging stations to account for bias using the procedure developed by Carpenter (1980) and described in Appendix 3, Graphical record extension techniques were used at selected short-term stations in developing the regression equations.
 There were many short-record stations in Maryland for which no adjustment was made.
 For future analyses, a more detailed or systematic approach should be used for record extension techniques to obtain improved estimates of flood discharges for short-record stations in Maryland.
 Improving the data base of small watershed data would provide more accurate regression equations in the future.

 Finally, only stations primarily in Maryland were used in developing the Fixed Region regression equations in Appendix 3 because the required land use data were not available in neighboring states.
-The exception was the inclusion of nine gaging stations in Delaware.
+The exception was the inclusion of 17 gaging stations in Delaware where consistent land use data were available for 2002.
 For future analyses, comparable land use data should be investigated for nearby states in order to increase the number of gaging stations used in the regression analysis.